usnistgov/ndn-dpdk/docs/hardware.md

 The developers have tested NDN-DPDK on servers with one, two, and four NUMA sockets.

-Default configuration of NDN-DPDK requires at least 6 CPU cores (total) and 8 GB memory (per NUMA socket).
+Default configuration of NDN-DPDK requires at least 6 CPU cores (total) and 8 GB hugepages memory (per NUMA socket).
-With a custom configuration, NDN-DPDK could work on 2 CPU cores and 2 GB memory, albeit at reduced performance; see [performance tuning](tuning.md) "lcore allocation" and "memory usage insights" for some hints on how to do so.
+With a custom configuration, NDN-DPDK might work on 2 CPU cores and 2 GB memory, albeit at reduced performance; see [performance tuning](tuning.md) "lcore allocation" and "memory usage insights" for some hints on how to do so.

 ## Ethernet Adapters